b310-digital/mindwendel/README.md

 ## Features

 - 5 minute setup (It is not a joke)
 - Anonymously invite people to your brainstormings - no registration needed.
-Usernames are optional
+Usernames are optional!
 - Easily create and upvote ideas, with live updates from your mindwendel members
 - Cluster or filter your ideas with custom labels
 - Preview of links to ease URL sharing
 - Add automatically encrypted file attachments which are uploaded to an S3 compatible storage backend
 - Add lanes, use drag & drop to order ideas
+- Add comments to ideas
 - Export your generated ideas to html or csv (currently comma separated)
 - German & English Translation files
 - By default, brainstormings are deleted after 30 days to ensure GDPR compliancy